10 Best Beet Root Capsules for 2026 (+ 5 to Avoid)

 Cons

-- Not organic like Total Beets, Double Wood or Nutricost beets, yet more expensive on the Now Foods website than any of these better alternatives.
+1. Not organic like Total Beets, Nautical Elements or Nutricost beet capsules, yet more expensive on the NOW Foods website than any of these better alternatives.

 Monthly Cost and Verdict

-NOW beetroot extract capsules are $23.99 on nowfoods.com.
-That is not particularly competitive.
+NOW Sports beet root extract capsules are $23.99 on nowfoods.com.
+That is not particularly competitive versus rivals.
 It’s worth checking the current price on Amazon as I’ve seen them on there before for less.

 9. Horbäach Beet Root Capsules — Not as Good as They Look